Documentation

 await_loaded_region

-Usage: await_loaded_region(x1: int, z1: int, x2: int, z2: int, done_callback=None)
+Usage: await_loaded_region(x1: int, z1: int, x2: int, z2: int)

-Notifies the caller when the region from (x1, z1) to (x2, z2) is loaded.
+Waits for chunks to load in the region from (x1, z1) to (x2, z2).

 Args: